Force Flow

 If Force Flow is the switchboard, Jocasta MCP is the archive room behind it: less glamorous, more dangerous, and usually the reason the right alert reaches the right person with fewer false alarms.

-As of March 30, 2026, the migration is complete.
-Every notification source in the haus routes through Force Flow:
+The migration is nearly complete.
+Almost every notification source in the haus routes through Force Flow:

 | Source | Integration | Fallback |